9 Xiao3 Chu4 (or Xu4) 小畜

 When masculinity of line 2 grows stronger, its desire for feminine aid becomes stronger as well.
 However, it follows the principle of moderation back to its position when line 4 is not accessible.
 Reconciling oneself to one's situation is auspicious.

 Enlightenment through nine two: God helps those who help themselves.
-Although there is no feminine aid to count on, it won’t get lost as it is moderate, i.e. it can do well with or without feminine aid.
+Even though feminine aid is not available, it won’t get lost as it is moderate, i.e. it can do well with or without feminine aid.
 This is auspicious.
-Therefore when feminine appears here, the hexagram becomes Jia Ren (37), the household, where all its male and female members acts righteously according to their positions, and the father builds a wealthy and prestigious family with the assistance of the mother and the elder daughter.
+Therefore when feminine appears here, the hexagram becomes Jia Ren (37), the household, where all its male and female members acts righteously according to their positions, and where the father builds a wealthy and prestigious family with the assistance of the mother and the elder daughter.

 The 3rd line

-Text: A cart is disconnected from the spokes; the couple watch each other with hostility (i.e. they quarrel and become enemies).
+A cart is disconnected from the spokes; the couple fall out.

 If line 3 intends to occupy, i.e. count on, line 4 by exchanging positions with it, trigram Li will appears in the form of the inner lower trigram after the inner upper trigram Li is gone.
 Trigram Li also denotes the eyes; however now none of its lines stay in their right places.
 The eyes are not correctly positioned, signifying that the couple do not watch each other directly.
 The couple lose harmony, as the feminine can’t bear the load of the masculine and the masculine isn't satisfied with the feminine support.